Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Experiments

-We conduct detailed error analysis of our method, as shown in Fig. \ref{fig:meraged-strength-error-analysis} \textbf{Left}.
-We mainly analyze the two error types mentioned in the Sec. \ref{sec::introduction}: (1) Question-Inconsistent Logic Drift; (2) KG-Inconsistent Logic Drift.
-We compare with advanced methods including ToG, DoG, KG-CoT, and GCR.
-Results intuitively show that Logits-to-Logic has the lowest error number of 14, effectively reducing logic-inconsistent reasoning errors.
-Meanwhile, Question-Inconsistent Logic Drift count is only 10 in Logits-to-Logic, while other methods all exceed 27.
-Results demonstrate that our method effectively enhances LLMs' logic-consistency in structured knowledge reasoning.
+We conduct error analysis of our method, shown in Fig. \ref{fig:meraged-strength-error-analysis} \textbf{Left}.
+We analyze two error types from Sec. \ref{sec::introduction}: (1) Question-Inconsistent Logic Drift; (2) KG-Inconsistent Logic Drift.
+Compared with ToG, DoG, KG-CoT, and GCR, Logits-to-Logic achieves the lowest total error count of 14.
+Question-Inconsistent Logic Drift is only 10, while other methods exceed 27.
+Results demonstrate our method effectively enhances logic-consistency in structured knowledge reasoning.